 the train and the wireless network.

-The Future of Railway Communication is Rooted in TSN
+The Future of Railway Networks is Rooted in TSN

 TSN will bring a variety of benefits for railway operators.
 The advantages it delivers are expected by today’s passengers and implementing the standard will help rail companies meet these demands.
 Although the standard isn’t available yet, it’s important to understand the implications it will have on the transportation industry and what to consider when it’s time to standardize your Ethernet networks with TSN.